 The majority of the stages are the same, but where a crown is usually fitted with a regular dental implant, in this instance a denture is attached.

-The amount of time required for treatment will depending on the type of implants and they type of denture being fitted.
+The amount of time required for treatment will depend on the type of implants and the type of denture being fitted.